JHPark25/DiscriminologyDocs/docs/source/updates.rst

 description of each of the fields, see the ``Question`` component in the frontend, `here <https://discriminologydocs.readthedocs.io/en/latest/frontend.html#question>`_.

-The rest of the site should be responsive to the number of questions inputted in the database and update accordingly.
+The rest of the site should be responsive to the number of questions in the database and update accordingly.

 #############
 Add Categories